rhamenator/ai-scraping-defense/docs/architecture.md

   - **Escalation Engine:** The central analysis component.
 It runs a multi-stage pipeline to score requests, using heuristics, a machine learning model, and optionally a powerful LLM for a final verdict.
   - **Tarpit API:** Provides a set of "tarpits" (e.g., zip bombs, slow responses, nonsensical data) designed to waste the resources of confirmed malicious bots.
   - **Admin UI:** A FastAPI-based web interface for monitoring system metrics and viewing the blocklist.
 Configuration is loaded from environment variables, though a couple of runtime-only options (log level and escalation endpoint) can be tweaked via the interface.
+  - **Cloud Dashboard:** Centralized service that aggregates metrics from multiple installations for hosted monitoring.
   - **Public Community Blocklist Service:** Hosts a shared IP reputation list that contributors can update via a simple API.

 - **Data Stores:**